Gawdl3y/discord-graf/README.md

 **GRAF:** Great Rad-Ass Framework

-This is a framework for Discord bots to use that contains command handling, configurable prefixes, moderator functionality, channel restrictions, and update checking.
+This is a framework for Discord bots to use that makes it stupidly easy to build a bot with Node.js.
 It is written in ES2017 using Babel, and is built with [discord.js](https://github.com/hydrabolt/discord.js) and Node.js.

+## Features
+GRAF contains loads of functionality that any bots built on it can use.
+Here's a quick list:
+- Command framework (with plain names, argument parsing, and optional regex patterns)
+- Module system (allows you to disable modules and individual commands per server)
+- Admin/moderator permissions (moderators are configurable)
+- Channel restrictions (allow the bot to operate only in specific channels in a server)
+- Configurable command prefix (change the trigger for commands)
+- Update checking for your bot

 ## Installation
 **Requires Node.js 6.0.0 or newer.**